SQL API Reference

 FAQ

 execSuccess: false indicates that the SQL execution failed on the platform.
-Common reasons:
+Common causes:

 - SQL syntax error